Bitcoin vs. Bitcoin Cash: What’s the Difference and Which Is Better?

 Bitcoin vs. Bitcoin Cash: A Difference of Philosophy

 While BTC and BCH share some fundamental technology, they differ significantly in their philosophy.

-Although Bitcoin was originally presented as a digital currency, people immediately saw it more as a way to make money.
-And while volatility is something that many cryptocurrencies share, Bitcoin seems to embrace its status as a store of value rather than a means of exchange.
-Its developers prefer to adhere to the tenets of decentralization and security first, while looking for ways to improve processing times as a secondary issue.
+Although bitcoin was originally presented as a digital currency, people immediately saw it more as a way to make money.
+And while volatility is something that many cryptocurrencies share, bitcoin seems to embrace its status as a store of value as much as its use as a means of exchange.
+Its developers prefer to adhere to the tenets of decentralization and security first while looking for ways to improve processing times as a secondary issue.

 Which Is Better?

-Further, despite the slower transaction speeds, Bitcoin remains viable in cases where speed is less relevant, such as in real estate and automobile purchases.
-Additionally, major companies are adopting solutions to allow for everyday purchases using Bitcoin.
+Further, despite the slower transaction speeds, bitcoin remains especially viable in cases where speed is less relevant, such as in real estate and automobile purchases.

 The bottom line is that these currencies represent different approaches to the digital future of finance.
 One places a greater focus on security, while the other emphasizes transaction speed and minimal fees.
 No one can yet be sure which is truly a better investment for the long term.